MicrosoftDocs/azure-devops-docs/docs/reference/xml/automate-field-assignments-state-transition-reason.md

    :::column-end:::
 :::row-end:::

-#### Notes:
+#### Get more information

-1. For more information on linking work items to changesets, see [Develop and share your code in TFVC using Visual Studio, Snapshot (check in) your code](../../repos/tfvc/share-your-code-in-tfvc-vs.md#snapshot-check-in-your-code).
+- For more information on linking work items to changesets, see [Develop and share your code in TFVC using Visual Studio, Snapshot (check in) your code](../../repos/tfvc/share-your-code-in-tfvc-vs.md#snapshot-check-in-your-code).
-2. For more information on **My Work**, see [Day in the life of a devops developer: suspend work, fix a bug, and conduct a code review](../../repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md).
+- For more information on **My Work**, see [Day in the life of a devops developer: suspend work, fix a bug, and conduct a code review](../../repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md).

 <a name="RequiredSteps"></a>

 ##  Required steps to support automation

 To integrate a tool with Work Item Tracking, the tool must perform the following steps:

 1. Determine what state the work item should be transitioned to when the action is performed.